Sarah-Jeanne Salvy PhD

 Phone: (323) 442-0233

 Sarah-Jeanne Salvy, a child clinical and pediatric psychologist, focuses on the physical and social determinants of obesity and on translating evidence-based practices into scalable and sustainable models of childhood obesity prevention in at-risk populations.
-She has been Principal Investigator of two NIH grants totaling over 1.8 million dollars.
+She has been Principal Investigator of two NIH grants totaling more than $1.8 million.
 Salvy is a fellow of the USC Leonard D. Schaeffer Center for Health Policy & Economics, a fellow of the USC Dornsife Center for Economic and Social Research and an adjunct behavioral and social scientist at the RAND Corporation (Santa Monica, Calif.).

 Postdoctoral Fellowship in Social Psychology

 University of Toronto

 Bachelor of Science (BS) in Psychology

 Salvy, S. J., Pedersen, E. R., V. Miles, J. N., Tucker, J. S., & D'Amico, E. J. (2014).
 Proximal and distal social influence on alcohol consumption and marijuana use among middle school adolescents.
 Drug and Alcohol Dependence, 144, 93-101. doi:10.1016/j.drugalcdep.2014.08.012.
 Link to full text Abstract →